Home security products exist because they do protect you - like a car's seat-belts do - IF you actually use them.

 Then there are the doors that, though locked, are too weak to withstand even simple kicks.
 Here are just three examples:Two gunmen kicked through the back door of the home of 68-year-old Bernie Meyerfeld and his wife, Effie.
 A week earlier, two gunmen kicked in the front door of 71-year-old Umberto Bifulco and his wife and shot him in the leg.
 Days before that, a gunman kicked in the front door of the Mooneyham house.
 All in sleepy Pittsgrove Township near Philadelphia.

-Home-builders care far more about keeping costs down rather than your security.
-Common exterior doors take only a few seconds to either bash, kick, pick, lock bump, or pry through - all with ease.
+Some home-builders keep costs down by skimping on security.
+Common exterior doors and/or doorframes take only a few seconds to either bash, kick, pick, lock bump, or pry through.

 Is that all you have between you and a nightmare?Maxine Chandler heard a knock at the door of her Florida home and opened it (without checking first).
 A stranger grabbed at her.
 She broke free and slammed the door.
-Javaris Granger heard his mother screaming and loud crashes.
+Her teenage son, Javaris Granger, heard her screaming and loud crashes.
 He ran to the living room and saw a deranged man smashing a bicycle against the picture window.

 Then the madman began ramming the door.
 Javaris ran to his parents' bedroom, grabbed a gun, and ran back to the living room as the maniac kicked in the door and jumped into the living room.
 Javaris fired off a warning shot.
 The frenzied lunatic didn't leave until four shots later.